Devon Windsor: Personal life

 Windsor has been known for her interest in food and cooking.
 She regularly shares her tips for fitness, beauty routines and recipes via interviews, social media, and her vlog on YouTube.

-Windsor announced her engagement to businessman Jonathan Barbara, on June 24, 2018, and was married on November 16, 2019, on the island of Saint Barts.
+Windsor announced her engagement to businessman Jonathan Barbara on June 24, 2018, and was married on November 16, 2019, on the island of Saint Barts.
+She gave birth to their first child, a girl, on September 8, 2021.
+On November 21, 2022, she announced that they were expecting their second child.
+They announced that Barbara and Windsor welcomed their another girl, on May 1, 2023.

-On March 12, 2021, Windsor and Barbara announced they are expecting their first child, a girl.
-On September 8, 2021, she gave birth to their first child, Enzo Elodie Barbara.

-On November 21, 2022, she announced in her instagram account that is expecting to their second child.